 - Forget-Me-Nots.
 The symbolism for this flower is clear.

-- Red poppies grew on France’s battlefields after WW1, and veterans have used them as a token of remembrance ever since then.
+- Red poppies grew on France’s battlefields after WW1, and veterans have used them as a token of remembrance.